 Now that makes for an interesting opening.
-When a user presses the iPhone’s home button it shrinks and disappears which is a nice looking effect.
-The problem is that the iPhone is taking a screenshot of the screen contents to create that effect.
+When a user taps the iPhone's home button it shrinks and disappears which is a nice looking effect.
+The problem is that the iPhone is taking a screenshot of the screen contents to create that effect, which means that it may spill information that it is not supposed to.
 The screenshot can be of anything including emails, sms, notes, contacts or websites.

 The screenshots get deleted after the application is closed and most users would think that this is the end of the story but there is a twist according to security researcher Jonathan Zdziarski who was able to recover deleted screenshots that would show him exactly what a user was doing at a given time.

 This however is not the only privacy risk.
-Everything that gets at least temporarily stored on the could be recoverable including keyboard and Safari cache, deleted emails and pictures.
+Everything that gets at least temporarily stored in storage may be recoverable including keyboard and Safari cache, deleted emails and pictures.

 Any mobile phone is security risk. iPhone is only getting more press because it’s iPhone. *yawns*